Gazo93/EEG_measurements_RealvsVE/README.md

 EEG measurements and mEDI detections using a spectrometer and ALFA simulations.
 The experiment has been carried out in 5 days, testing 15 participants

-In total there are 1600 measurements and 1600 calculations with ALFA.

 Parameters include:
 - **Day**,
 - **Participant**,